Background pattern

 Remember to take your medication.

 Your doctor will indicate the duration of your treatment with CITALVIR.
-Do not discontinue treatment before or abruptly, as this could worsen your condition.
+Do not stop treatment before or abruptly, as this could worsen your illness.

-You must continue taking your medication even if you do not notice improvement, as several weeks may be needed for the medication to take effect.
+You should continue taking your medication even if you do not notice improvement, as it may take several weeks for the medication to start working.

-CITALVIR for oral administration.
-The tablets can be taken at any time of the day, regardless of meals, and in a single dose.
-They should be swallowed with a sufficient amount of liquid (a glass of water) and not chewed.
+CITALVIR is for oral administration.
+The tablets can be taken at any time of day, regardless of meals, and in a single dose.
+They should be swallowed with a sufficient amount of liquid (a glass of water) and without chewing.

 The recommended dose is